Control of Asbestos Regulations 2006

 Back to Questions

-The new duty to manage requires the duty holder to take reasonable steps to find asbestos in the premises and assess the condition of these materials.
+The duty to manage requires the duty holder to take reasonable steps to find asbestos in the premises and assess the condition of these materials.
 The duty holder must:

 • presume that materials do contain asbestos unless there is strong evidence that they do not;